 - UE Numeracy (10 credits at NCEA Level 1 or above made up of specified achievement standards or a package of three numeracy unit standards – 26623, 26626, and 26627 – all three required).

 - Or an overseas school qualification equivalent to University Entrance.

-Candidates are required to be working (paid or voluntarily) for at least 12 hours per week in a licensed and chartered early childhood service by the start of the programme.
+Candidates are required to be working (paid or voluntarily) for at least 12 hours per week in a licensed and chartered early childhood setting by the start of the programme.